knickers/styler/README.md

-# styler
+# Website Injector Scripts and Styles

-This is a collection of scripts I use in the google chrome [styler extension](https://chrome.google.com/webstore/detail/styler/bogdgcfoocbajfkjjolkmcdcnnellpkb).
+This is a collection of scripts and styles I use with a browser injector plugin.

+### Amazon

+Adds a keyboard shortcut to focus the search bar when the slash "/" key is pressed.

 ### YouTube